SchulzLab/EpiExpress/README.md

  | `correlation_cutoff` | Only models with a Pearson correlation coefficient between predicted and test data above the cutoff will be used (Default 0).                                                                                                                                                                                                                                                        |

 We provide scripts to generate the input files for the models in the right format, both for the CRE- and the Binned-feature setup.
 Both setups are based on a matrix of samples*genomic regions filled with the H3K27ac ChiP-seq signal.
-The CRE setup uses the ENCODE CREs within a 1 MB window around a gene's 5'TSS as genomic regions.
-The Binned setup splits the 1 MB window into consecutive bins of size 100 bp.
 To test the input generation and the subsequent expression prediction, you can follow the commands explained here, which will use a small example data set.
 The entire output of this example run can also be found in the [ExampleOutput folder](https://github.com/SchulzLab/ExpressionPredictionModels/tree/main/Prediction/ExampleOutput).
 For your own data, exchange the example JSON file with your own.
 If you cloned the directory, move into the Prediction/ folder.
 Inside the folder you can call: